 The Local Authority is typically responsible for the stormwater (rainwater) drainage from the public road to the local river.
-The responsibility is on the homeowner to make sure their home is correctly connected to the foul and stormwater pipes and that only rainwater from their roofs, paths and driveways is going into the stormwater drain.
+The homeowner is responsible for their home having correct connections to the foul and stormwater pipes and that only rainwater from their roofs, paths and driveways is going into the stormwater drain.

 Why is there a 6-week timeframe to correct misconnection?